|

 Prepaid cards were one of the first replenishment products on

-the market, and are still amongst the most common.
+the market, and are still common in various formats despite

 Prepaid